-THE MANUFACTURER'S STRUCTURAL WARRANTY COVERAGE: The Manufacturer warrants the following items, and only the following items, in materials and workmanship for a period of: six (6)-years, or three (3)-years, or one (1)-year, from the date of purchase by the Purchaser: main rails, cross members, wall posts, roof bows/trusses, tongue a-frame, structural welds, corner posts, outriggers, wheel wells, headers, rear perimeter, and ramp door structure.
+THE MANUFACTURER'S STRUCTURAL WARRANTY COVERAGE: The Manufacturer warrants the following items, and only the following items, in materials and workmanship for a period of: three (3)-years, or one (1)-year, from the date of purchase by the Purchaser: main rails, cross members, wall posts, roof bows/trusses, tongue a-frame, structural welds, corner posts, outriggers, wheel wells, headers, rear perimeter, and ramp door structure.
 Length of structural warranty varies by model - see chart above.